Informatica-EIC/REST-API-Samples/python/lineage_validator.md

 the links it is reading when object id's are used.  if an id (left/right or both) does not match, no error is reported in the scanner log & no lineage is generated for that row.

+## Release History
+- 2022-11-02 - Initial Version (ready for testing)
+- 2022-11-04 - minor update, compatible with python 3.6 and -lf flag set to optional (for --setup)

+## Comments/Suggestions/Errors to report

+Raise an issue on github: https://github.com/Informatica-EIC/REST-API-Samples/issues

 ## Output Created
 a new file is created, in the same location as the lineage csv file to check, with the suffix _validation.csv